joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_sacraments/of_the_parts_of_penance,_in_particular,_and_first_of_contrition/prologue.md

 (1) Whether Contrition is suitably defined?
 (2) Whether it is an act of virtue?
 (3) Whether attrition can become contrition?

+* Whether Contrition Is An Assumed Sorrow For Sins, Together With The Purpose Of Confessing Them And Of Making Satisfaction For Them?
+* Whether Contrition Is An Act Of Virtue?
+* Whether Attrition Can Become Contrition?